Revoltzin/Worker-Threads/README.md

 # Worker-Threads

-Using CPU Threads to improve the perfomance
+Using CPU Threads to improve the perfomance of the website

+Having this knowledge is essential for effectively managing large systems and creating innovative solutions within applications